PaulTomchik/EZ-HBase/README.md

 #Set up a Virtual Cluster With Apache HBase.

 The end result of these instructions will be an 3-node virtual cluster with HBase.

-###Note: These instructions, and associated scripts, are a work in progress.
+##Note: These instructions, and associated scripts, are a work in progress.
+They are meant to get HBase up and running quickly.
+There is no guarantees regarding the correctness of the configurations, nor their optimality.
-###There is no claim that this is the best way to set up HBase.

 ##Instructions
 1. Create an *HadoopCluster* per the instructions in [EZ-Hadoop](https://github.com/PaulTomchik/EZ-Hadoop)